imarsman/gogzip/README.md

 # gogzip
-An implementation of gzip in Go
+An implementation of gzip in Go.

 gzip was first publicly released in  31 October 1992.
+It was developed as part as free software under the GNU licence.

+The algorithm was written to allow for decompression while streaming.
+I have not been able to do streaming (buffered) compression.
+It may be possible but I have not yet found the answer to this issue.

 This is not finished.
 My goal with this is to improve my knowledge of i/o, readers, writers, files, and compression.